hugokwok0119/DSCI_522_Group37/README.md

 * **Test Set Performance**: Correctly predicted **109 out of 114** cases.
 * **Critical Evaluation**: The model produced **1 False Negative** (predicting benign when actual was malignant).
 While statistically excellent, we discuss the clinical risks of this single error in our full report and suggest future cost-sensitive training methods to mitigate this risk.

+## Importance

+These results demonstrate that a carefully tuned SVM model can effectively distinguish between benign and malignant tumors using non-invasive image-derived features.
+The high predictive performance suggests potential utility as a decision-support or preliminary screening tool, where automated assessments could assist clinicians by prioritizing high-risk cases for further evaluation.

+## Limitations

+Despite strong performance, several limitations must be acknowledged.
+The dataset is relatively small and derived from a single source, which may limit generalizability to broader patient populations.
+Additionally, the model was optimized for overall accuracy rather than explicitly minimizing false negatives, an important consideration in clinical deployment.
+The presence of even a single false negative underscores the need for cost-sensitive learning approaches and further validation on external datasets.

+Future work should focus on incorporating clinically weighted loss functions, expanding evaluation across diverse cohorts, and analyzing misclassified cases to improve model robustness and safety for real-world clinical use.

 ## Report

 The full analysis, including code and visualizations, can be viewed here: